HongNguyen635/RoboticsArm_Workspace_Simulation/README.md

 To use the simulation, a .urdf file of the model is needed.

-This project utilizes the IKPY library, to understand more about IKPY and its terminology, see [ikpy](https://github.com/Phylliade/ikpy).

-Additionally, PyBullet was included to help with the simulation.
-See [PyBullet documentation](https://pybullet.org/wordpress/index.php/forum-2/).
+## Brief description

+**Class Graph**: Display a 3D graph of all reachable points with the input figure and scatter points.

+**Class EndEffectorSim**: run the simulation.
+Each joint has a certain joint limit defined in the .urdf file.
+Based on that, **permutation** is used to generate a list of all possible joint positions (given a certain precision).
+Then, **forward kinematics** is used to calculate the end effector position.

+**Note:**

 Depending on the input precision, the distance between points would be sparse or dense.
 For example, for a joint limit between 0 and pi radian, if the precision is 3, 3 points will be generated inclusively (e.g. 0, 0.5 pi, and pi).
 Of course the more precision, the better.
 But since joints' position need to be in a specific order, **permutation** is used.
 Thus, **more precision = slower run time**.

+## Dependencies

+This project utilizes the IKPY library, to understand more about IKPY and its terminology, see [ikpy](https://github.com/Phylliade/ikpy).

+Additionally, PyBullet was included to help with the simulation.
+See [PyBullet documentation](https://pybullet.org/wordpress/index.php/forum-2/).

 # Credits

 The arm.urdf is an example arm that belongs to the [TrickFire Robotics Club](https://www.trickfirerobotics.org/)

-This file is only for testing purposes.
+This arm.urdf file is only for testing purposes.